TheWallOfDucks/chaos-duck/CONTRIBUTING.md

     The expressions for each decorator are evaluated top-to-bottom.
 The results are then called as functions from bottom-to-top.

-This means that in this method
+This means that in this method:

 ```ts
 @chaosFunction()